 - Area: high land to cloud forest cold in the morning hot on the way down

 The Real Inca Jungle Machu Picchu tour starts with our Indigenous English/Spanish speaking guides picking you up at your hotel lobby at 6:00am, followed by our private van drive to the Sacred Valley, until Ollantaytambo.
-Here we will make a short stop for a restroom break and some shopping, before driving to the Abra Malaga Pass (13811ft,) located in the Veronica Mountain range.
+Here we will make a short stop for a restroom break and a light snack, before driving to the Abra Malaga Pass (13811ft,) located in the Veronica Mountain range.
 Here is where we will get our gear, helmets, gloves, vest, knee pads and high quality bikes to begin our descent.
-Once we are ready, we start riding the bikes for approximately 3 hours until we reach a small rural community, called Huamanmarca.
+Once we are ready, we start riding the bikes for approximately 2.5 hours until we reach a small rural community, called Huamanmarca.
 Upon our arrival our guide will lead you on a 30 minute tour of this wonderful Inca Site.
 During this amazing morning of cycling, we will go through beautiful canyons, ghost towns, orchards, and clear mountain streams.
 We will witness the micro-climate change as we enter the cloud forest, leaving snow-capped mountains behind as we enter warm and humid temperatures, full of many variety of flora and fauna.
 Along the way, for safety of the riders, we have a van assist as it carries our luggage and emergency support.
-After this bike ride downhill we will reach our lunch spot that will be prepared by our chef in a beautiful location close to Santa Maria village.
+After this bike ride downhill we will take our private van to the village of Santa Maria where we will enjoy lunch at a local restaurant.

-Following our nutritious picnic lunch, we will get ready for the next part of our adventure, by doing some river rafting along a part of the Urubamba River where it will be possible to enjoy Class II and Class III river rapids.
+Following our lunch, we will get ready for the next part of our adventure, by river rafting along a part of the Urubamba River where it will be possible to enjoy Class II and Class III river rapids.
 The rafts will be controlled by experienced guides, certified in extreme sports, who will share detailed instructions for the activity.
 All the safety gear, such as helmets and life jackets, is provided and we will be accompanied by rescue boats and supervised by the local guides.
-Following our river rafting experience our transport will be waiting to take us to our camp site, located 30 minutes away high above the village of Santa Maria in a beautiful Andean farming community located in the high jungle.
-Here we will be introduced to our hosts and enjoy our evening meal at the hotel’s restaurant, bringing an end to our exciting 1st day of our 6-Day Tour.
+Following our river rafting experience our transport will be waiting to take us to the village of Quiteni, 3 hours by private van, where we will check-in at our hotel and enjoy our evening meal at the hotel’s restaurant, bringing an end to our exciting 1st day of our 6-Day Tour.

 SECOND DAY: ECHARATE – IVOCHOTE – PONGO DE MAINIQUE (PERUVIAN NATIONAL SANCTUARY RESERVE